China suspends Bristol-Myers' cancer drug sales over findings at U.S. plant

-(Reuters) - Sales of Bristol-Myers Squibb Co’s cancer drug Abraxane have been suspended in China based on findings at a third-party manufacturing pant in the United States.
+(Reuters) - Sales of Bristol-Myers Squibb Co’s cancer drug Abraxane have been suspended in China based on findings at a third-party manufacturing plant in the United States.

 The suspension by the China National Medical Products Administration was announced by partner Beigene Ltd and confirmed by Bristol-Myers on Wednesday.